Indian Telecommunication Service: History

 Bombay, the Centre for Development of Telematics (C-DOT) was established, the first mobile telephone service and the first radio paging service were introduced in Delhi, Mahanagar Telephone Nigam Ltd. (MTNL) and Videsh Sanchar Nigam Ltd. (VSNL) were set up, and the international gateway packet switch system was commissioned in Bombay.
 The 1980s also saw the restructuring of the P&T Department into the Department of Posts and the Department of Telecommunications, the constitution of Telecom Commission, and the reorganisation of telecommunication circles with the Secondary Switching Areas as the basic units.

-Indian Telecommunication Service (ITS) was constituted in 1965 as Telegraph Engineering Service Group ‘A’ which was renamed as ITS in 1978.
-Prior to this, this service was known as “Superior Telegraph Engineering and Wireless Branches of the Posts and Telegraphs Department” dating to pre-independence times.
+Indian Telecommunications Service (ITS) was constituted in 1965 as Telegraph Engineering Service Group 'A' which was renamed as ITS in 1978.
+Prior to this, this service was known as "Superior Telegraph Engineering and Wireless Branches of the Posts and Telegraphs Department" dating to pre-independence times.
 This service is primarily responsible for policy, technical, administrative and managerial functions of the government in the areas related to telecommunications.

 Recruitment

-ITS (Indian Telecommunication Service) is an organized Group-A service for which recruitment is conducted through competitive examination called Engineering Service Examination (ESE) which is a three-stage competitive examination (preliminary, main and personality tests) and is conducted by the UPSC every year.
+ITS (Indian Telecommunications Service) is an organized Group-A service for which recruitment is conducted through competitive examination called Engineering Service Examination (ESE) which is a three-stage competitive examination (preliminary, main and personality tests) and is conducted by the UPSC every year.
 Officers recruited through ESE manage diverse fields.
 Recruitment by UPSC to Group A Services/Posts are made under the following categories of Engineering: